Why You Might Want To Hire Someone Else To Do All of Your Holiday Shopping — and What It Costs

 The holidays are fast approaching, and with them, your holiday shopping list.
-Though the pandemic persists, vaccines have made it more likely that families will get together in person, and that means gift exchanges are more likely to happen, as well.
 If the idea of holiday shopping exhausts, aggravates or overwhelms you, you might want to consider hiring a personal shopper or other means of doing your holiday shopping that does not involve setting a single foot in a mall or store.
 Here are some reasons you might want to outsource your gifts this year.

 Busy With Work